Royal Court Theatre, Liverpool: Pantomime

-With no televisions and no cinema, Liverpool audiences of the late 19th century flocked to the theatre.
+With no television and no cinema, Liverpool audiences of the late 19th century flocked to the theatre.
 Liverpool possessed no less than 26 theatres and 38 music halls.
 The main theatres towards the end of the century were the Prince Of Wales in Clayton Square (opened 1861) the Shakespeare Theatre off London Road (opened 1866) and the Royal Court Theatre.

 The site of the Royal Court had been a theatre for many years.
 As Cookes Royal Amphitheatre of Arts, up to 4,000 people would gather to attend plays, operas, concerts and circus.
 In 1881 as ownership of the theatre changed, it was rebuilt and renamed The Royal Court Theatre.
 Along with the three other theatres it presented an annual pantomime.

 The Victorian pantomime was not only the template for today's show but very much a vehicle for music.
 The Poluski Brothers were among the stars who featured.
 Combining a mixture of music hall, comic opera and a large chunk of spectacle, the pantomime appealed to all levels of society.
 The first Royal Court pantomime, or "annual" as it was known, was Babes in the Wood.
 It is not clear whether this was a success or not, but no further pantomime was produced at the Court for fourteen years until 1895 with the presentation of Dick Whittington.

 Three years later, Arthur Lawrence was appointed the theatre manager.
 Starting with Aladdin, it was Lawrence who put the Royal Court firmly in the centre of the panto map.
 The biggest music hall stars of the day would appear in the Court's "annual".
 George Robey, Harry Lauder, Little Hetty King as Aladdin Tich, the Three Sisters Levey, and the Poluski Brothers all helped to make the Royal Court's pantomime among the most famous in Britain.
 With the ownership of the theatre passing to Howard & Wyndhams Ltd at the turn of the century, the growth of pantomime blossomed.

 Arthur Lawrence quoted in The Liverpudlian, November 1938:

 In 1906, in Aladdin, I had Hetty King and [Happy Fanny Fields], together with Malcolm Scott and Harry Tate-some combination.
 I produced at the Court, in twenty-six years, twenty pantomimes.
 The 1906 panto was the biggest success.
 We averaged takings of just under £2,000 a week, and that in a theatre supposed to hold no more than about £275 at full capacity.
 Our pantomimes would run elsewhere for about five years, so Liverpool was thus a pantomime manufacturing centre.
 'Happy' Fanny Fields, They were all made here—scenery, dresses, jokes and music, and all.
 I may mention, also, that we had a stage unsurpassed for its equipment.
 Every kind of trap ever known on a stage was in being.